-All yellow cards will remain valid for the four UIM events in which he competes following the date on which the last yellow card was delivered.
+All yellow cards will remain valid for the four UIM events (any UIM sanctioned races, titled or not) in which he competes following the date on which the last yellow card was delivered or 36 calendar months from this date.

-Yellow/red cards must be notified to the UIM and National Authority of the competitor concerned within three days.
+Yellow/red cards must be notified to the UIM and National Authority of the competitor concerned within three days of completion of the event.